 With all the pilot holes drilled, insert the shortened dressmakers pins into the edges of the dollhouse window sashes.
-Once the pin is in the hole, turn the window so it is facing up and press down gently on the pin that protrudes from the bottom of the window frame, repeat on the top of the frame.
+Once the pin is in the hole, turn the window so it is facing up and press down gently on the pin that protrudes from the bottom of the window frame.
+Repeat on the top of the frame.
 The pins should fit into the window sash and be flush with the top and bottom of the window frame.
-Check that the window meets the outside edge of the window frame evenly and that the window opens outwards without sticking.
+Check that the window meets the outside edge of the window frame evenly and that the window opens outward without sticking.
 If there are problems, pull out the pins and sand the edges of the window some more.

 When the hinges work correctly, glue the top of the pin to the frame at both the top and bottom of the window.Continue to 9 of 13 below.

 Once your dollhouse windows are hinged correctly, you will need to stop them from swinging in the wrong direction.
 To do this take a narrow strip of craft wood wide enough to run from the back of the windows when they are closed in the frame, to the back of the window frame (see photo).

 Glue this strip to the bottom of the window frame, lining one edge up with the back of the window in the closed position.
 Leave to dry.
 If necessary, sand the strip even with the back of the window frame.
 This stop strip will allow the window to open forward but will prevent it from swinging back into the room.Continue to 10 of 13 below.